nixworks/public/news/2011/09/15/README.md

 ##### Vancouver Island
 ### [Earthquakes hit off the coasts of Vancouver Island, Cuba, Japan, and New Zealand's north island. ](/news/2011/09/15/earthquakes-hit-off-the-coasts-of-vancouver-island-cuba-japan-and-new-zealand-s-north-island.md)
-_Context: Cuba, New Zealand, Japan, Vancouver Island_
+_Context: Japan, Cuba, Vancouver Island, New Zealand_

 ##### Hurricane Maria
 ### [Hurricane Maria passes Bermuda on its way to Newfoundland off the coast of Canada. ](/news/2011/09/15/hurricane-maria-passes-bermuda-on-its-way-to-newfoundland-off-the-coast-of-canada.md)
-_Context: Hurricane Maria, Canadian, Bermuda, Newfoundland and Labrador_
+_Context: Bermuda, Newfoundland and Labrador, Canadian, Hurricane Maria_

 ##### Cruise ship
 ### [The Norwegian cruise ship Nordlys 2 catches fire off Alesund.
 Two people are killed and twelve are injured. ](/news/2011/09/15/the-norwegian-cruise-ship-nordlys-2-catches-fire-off-alesund-two-people-are-killed-and-twelve-are-injured.md)
-_Context: Alesund, cruise ship_
+_Context: cruise ship, Alesund_

 ##### Prime Minister
 ### [The Prime Minister of Thailand Yingluck Shinawatra visits Cambodia in an effort to improve relations after the border clashes near the Preah Vihear Temple earlier this year which led to the deaths of twenty people. ](/news/2011/09/15/the-prime-minister-of-thailand-yingluck-shinawatra-visits-cambodia-in-an-effort-to-improve-relations-after-the-border-clashes-near-the-preah.md)